awenhaowenchao/bee/README.md

 #Bee

-**bee** is an all-in-one python framework for simplifying program development.
+**bee** is an all-in-one python framework for simplifying micro service program development.

 ## Components